pvaelli/Bioinformatics/BLAST_DatabasesAndSearch.md

 ```

 To make the database, we run the `makeblastdb` command.
 This command has 5 inputs:
 1. The path to the makeblastdb executable file
 2. The path to your input file, which is your FASTA-formatted assembly
 3. Specify if you have nucleotide or amino acid data.
-After -dbtype, add "nucl" or "prot" depending on your file.
+After `-dbtype`, add "nucl" or "prot" depending on your file.
-4. -parse_seqids tells the program to parse by "|" characters in the sequence headers.
+4. `-parse_seqids` tells the program to parse by "|" characters in the sequence headers.
 You don't need to know any more than that.
 5. The path for the output, which will be our new BLASTable database.
 Therefore, we will direct the output to the "Database" directory.

-Copy the code below into a text editor such as TextEdit, TextWrangler, or Sublime Text and modify the paths and filenames to match your own computer.
+Copy the code below into a text editor such as TextEdit, TextWrangler, or Sublime Text and modify the filenames.
+So far, the paths should be consistent

 ```
 ~/Desktop/BLAST+/bin/makeblastdb